Top Running Back Drills to Incorporate Into Practices

 Tips: The closer the space and the better the communication, the better this fake will be.

-Setup: Players will line up first in a bent-over position, feet shoulder-width apart, football tucked against your chest.
+Setup: Players will line up first in a bent-over position, feet shoulder-width apart, football tucked against their chest.

 Directions: Players will hop forward, changing the football from one arm to the other.
 They must simultaneously change out their landing foot, to simulate in-game ball switching.